vietwillnguyen/vietwillnguyen.github.io/content/posts/vietnam-hearts.md

 - **Developed a flexible curriculum** – pieced together lessons using ESL resources, Google Translate, and AI tools.
 - **Handled everything from teaching to operations** – outreach, fundraising, daily logistics.
 - **Bridged language and cultural gaps** – leveraged tech and international networks to make it work.

+### I could not have done it without the incredible team.
+And I am incredibly grateful for such a community.

 ---